francispoulin/francispoulin.github.io/index.md

 * Biologcial Oceanography
 * Solar Physics
 * Computational Fluid Dynamics
-* Applied Mathemtaics

 A general focus is to study nonlinear processes in a continuum, where common examples are jets and vortices.
 An active area of research is to further develop software to facilitate research in these areas.
+Look in the research tab to find out more about the research and software.